A Walker study suggests that market blog user experience will overtake product and price as the key brand differentiator.

 If people spend their time, attention, and money on your blog, it means they’re investing their trust and energy (money) in you.
 Exactly.
 If someone spends even a dollar on your offers, they’re trading the money they have previously obtained as a result of spending their energy working.

-They’re willing to do this only because they trust your words and promises, and because they want to support your work.
+They’re willing to do this because they trust your words, and because they want to support your work.
 In return, you must offer them a quality experience and immediate support in case they need it.

-If someone’s encountering problems with the products or services they’ve bought from you, if your website’s pages aren’t loading, or if your payment processor isn’t accepting payments, you should be ready to solve all the issues.
+If someone’s encountering problems with the products or services they’ve bought, you should be ready to solve all the issues.
 If something bad happened, assume responsibility and be ready to help your prospects and customers

-Improving the UX of your blog is definitely a process that even beginning webmasters can tackle.
+Improving the user experience of your market blog is definitely a process that even beginning webmasters can tackle.
 Remember to proceed step by step, measure your progress, and optimize your actions obsessive either!